cs573-24s/a1-ghd3/README.md

 # Data Visualization SVG
  This is the first assignment on data visualization using SVG, HTML, and D3.js.
-The image below is a summary of how the page looks like but it has animation
+The image below is a summary of how the page looks like but it has animation copy this url https://lomuaphe.github.io/a1-ghd3/ to view in browser

 ![image](https://github.com/lomuaphe/a1-ghd3/assets/1378493/3f2fcbfb-4e75-467d-bc39-1312b64c62e7)

 ## Overview